Luo Zilin: Later career choices

 She later represented China at Miss Universe 2011 held on September 12, 2011, in São Paulo, Brazil, where she placed in the Top 16, becoming the first delegate from China to place in the semifinals since 2002 and eventually finished as fourth runner-up.
 She wore a traditional costume similar to the dress worn in traditional Kun Opera which was created by famous designer Guo Pei.

-After winning Miss Universe, Zilin participated in the reality show The Face on Oxygen where she was mentored by Naomi Campbell.
+After competing at Miss Universe, Zilin participated in the reality show The Face on Oxygen where she was mentored by Naomi Campbell.
 She later finished as a runner-up with Margaux Brooke.

 Controversy

 In June 2013, Roseline was fired from MIX Model Management for "unprofessional conduct and work ethic."
 Campbell, who also served as Roseline's mentor on The Face, tweeted, "#omiquotes The moment a person loses appreciation for the goodness others have done for them is the moment they begin their fall.
 Blsd day x" on June 2, 2013.